electricmagnetic/kakadatabase-back/README.md

 Licence
 -------
-Kea Database
+Kākā Database
 Copyright (C) 2019 Greenstone Limited
 <hello@greenstone.org.nz>

 This program is free software: you can redistribute it and/or modify